placemark/betterknown/README.md

 This project aims to be the combination of the two projects.
 Lightweight like wellknown, strict and correct like wkx, plus with the 2022 energy of supporting TypeScript from day one.

+- 100% TypeScript
+- **No dependencies** - tiny bundle
+- Parse WKT to GeoJSON, stringify GeoJSON to WKT